VanshChamp/Analog-Electronics-Butterworth-Filter/README.md

 .gitignore: Excludes irrelevant files from the repository.

 Connect with Us
-Feel free to connect on LinkedIn to discuss digital and analog electronics or other projects!
+Feel free to connect with me on LinkedIn to discuss digital and analog electronics or other projects!